Product Hunt analysis

 - The number of physical products (especially Books) peaked in Q3 2015.
 Then it plummeted by half.

-The following charts represent the percent of categories across all featured products.
-For example, 36.7% of products featured in Q3 2015 belong to "Apple" category.
+The following charts represent the percentage of categories across all featured products.
+For example, 36.7% of products featured in Q3 2015 belong to the "Apple" category.
 All charts have the same scale.
 I also hid the charts of categories that have little data.

 Companies